data-ethics-and-society/data-ethics-and-society-reading-group/README.md

 This group is exclusively for the UK public sector (central and local government and their arms-length bodies, government companies, policing and public health organisations, such as the NHS).

-The organisers are based in Leeds and Cardiff.
+The organisers are based in London and Cardiff.

 ### Frequently Asked Questions